 How can the habit of soothing oneself with alcohol affect the nervous system?

-- The consequences of prolonged alcohol consumption may cause damage to the peripheral and central NERVOUS SYSTEM (brain).
+- The consequences of prolonged alcohol consumption may cause damage to the peripheral and central nervous system (brain).

 This is how alcohol can affect the peripheral nervous system: